vinay9943/Python-Diwali-Sales-Analysis/README.md

 ### 🎯 Objective

-Analyze purchasing behavior based on marital status to understand customer preferences and spending patterns.
+Understand the impact of marital status on shopping patterns.

 ### 📈 Customer Distribution